XinFinOrg/XinFin-Node/subnet/README.md

 4. Make sure below values are populated in the .env.bootnode file:
   - EXTIP: Your host external IP address.
 This is useful if you want your bootnode to be discoveryed outside of your local network.
   - NET_RESTRICTING (Optional): This restrict p2p connectivity to an IP subnet.
 It will further isolate the network and prevents cross-connecting with other blockchain networks in case the nodes are reachable from the Internet. example value `172.16.254.0/24`.
 With the this setting, bootnode will only allow connections from the 172.16.254.0/24 subnet, and will not attempt to connect to other nodes outside of the set IP range.
 5. Run `docker-compose up bootnode`.
-Copy the bootnode address which looks like `enode://blabla@[some-ip-address]:30301`
+Copy the bootnode address which looks like `enode://blabla@[some-ip-address]:30301`.
+You can find this information under the file `bootnodes/bootnodes.list`

 ## Step 2: Generate your genesis file
 In the context of XinFin XDC (XinFin Digital Contract), the genesis file refers to a configuration file that contains the initial parameters and settings for the blockchain network.
 It is an essential component used during the initialization process when creating a new XinFin blockchain network.